The Rising American Electorate

 The Unprecedented Growth of the Rising American Electorate

-According to the latest Census data, the Rising American Electorate or RAE (unmarried women, African Americans, Latinos, other people of color and people under 30) is overwhelmingly responsible for the recent growth in the U.S. population:
+According to the latest Census data, the Rising American Electorate or RAE (unmarried women, African Americans, Latinos, other people of color and millennials) is overwhelmingly responsible for the recent growth in the U.S. population:

 - The RAE accounted for 82 percent of the growth between 2000 and 2014 and a jaw-dropping 88 percent between 2012 and 2014.

 - Unmarried women and Latinos drove the explosive growth of the RAE in the last decade, both growing by 12 million between 2000 and 2014.

 - These two factors—the stunning growth in the RAE as a whole and the particular growth of unmarried women and Latinos—are critically important to note because:

 - Marital status is a major determinant of participation; unmarried women register and turn out to vote at lower rates than married women.